9 Summer Lesson Planning Tips for Exhausted Elementary Music Teachers

 Elementary music teachers NEED a summer break.
 Plan your summer to arrive rested, motivated, and ready to go when school resumes.
 Take a peek at these key summer lesson planning tips.

 We couldn’t even celebrate the last day of school.
-Our rosy, flushed faces and low-grade fevers were apparent by the end of the day.
 My exhausted kids and I fell onto the couch when we got home.
 We were sick.
-The busy demands of the end-of-the-year schedule paired with a mild case of 5ths disease had wiped us out.
+The busy demands of the end-of-the-year schedule paired with a mild case of Fifth Disease had wiped us out.

 Bookmark and share this post.
 Then, once you are rested, see the tips below to prepare for your best school year yet!